Earth photo at night, City Lights of Europe

 About the Author

-Daniel Pierron is a patent attorney and partner with Widerman Malek in Melbourne, Florida.
+Daniel Pierron is a patent attorney and partner with Widerman Malek at the Melbourne, Florida office.
 He focuses his practice on helping technology companies, engineers, inventors, and emerging businesses protect their innovations in the United States and abroad.
 Dan has extensive experience guiding clients through the full patent process, including prosecution before the U.S. Patent and Trademark Office and the European Patent Office, where he works with foreign counsel, as well as developing filing strategies that align with business goals.
 His work often involves advising clients on international patent portfolios and maximizing the benefit to his clients on their legal spend.

 About Author